dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 Loop Interchange is only legal if loops are *perfectly nested*.
 A perfectly nested loop is one wherein all the statements are in the innermost loop.
 Interchanging imperfect loop nest is harder to do but still possible, check an example in the [Codee](https://www.codee.com/catalog/glossary-perfect-loop-nesting/)[^1] catalog.

-**Loop Blocking (Tiling)**.
-The idea of this transformation is to split the multi-dimensional execution range into smaller chunks (blocks or tiles) so that each block will fit in the CPU caches.
+**Loop Blocking (Tiling)**: the idea of this transformation is to split the multi-dimensional execution range into smaller chunks (blocks or tiles) so that each block will fit in the CPU caches.
 If an algorithm works with large multi-dimensional arrays and performs strided accesses to their elements, there is a high chance of poor cache utilization.
 Every such access may push the data that will be requested by future accesses out of the cache (cache eviction).
 By partitioning an algorithm in smaller multi-dimensional blocks, we ensure the data used in a loop stays in the cache until it is reused.

 In the example shown in [@lst:blocking], an algorithm performs row-major traversal of elements of array `a` while doing column-major traversal of array `b`.
 The loop nest can be partitioned into smaller blocks in order to maximize the reuse of elements of the array `b`.